 There's a saying that goes something like this: "Before making a judgment about someone, you must first walk in that person's shoes."
-Have you ever thought about what it would be like to get around an exhibit hall on crutches, especially if that's not your normal mode of travel?
+Have you ever thought about what it would be like to get around an exhibit hall on crutches, especially if that's not your cially if that's not your normal mode of travel?
 I hadn't until I arrived on crutches in San Antonio last December to attend The Athletic Business Conference.
 I have to admit that I had never thought of having wheelchairs available in an exhibit hall in all of the years that I've been going to APPA annual meetings.